Brian-E-Nguyen/All-Elite-Network/README.md

 The All Elite Network is the ultimate _unofficial_ streaming service for fans of All Elite Wrestling to access the AEW library of amazing content

+## Disclaimer

 This application is a mockup UI design for what the application would look like if it were to exist.
+Due to copyright, this application will not feature any replays of Pay-Per-Views and TV Shows (unless the full versions have been uploaded to the official AEW YouTube channel).
+All rights to the images used in this app go to their respective owners

 ## Tech Stack